Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Bengals stats and trends

-- The Bengals have been favored by 3 points or more four times this season and have covered the spread in two of them.
+- In Cincinnati's 11 games this year, it has six wins against the spread.

-- Cincinnati's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Cincinnati's games this year have hit the over on five of 11 set point totals (45.5%).

-- Cincinnati is 5-1 against the spread and 5-1 overall this season when the team records more than 26.6 points.
+- Cincinnati is 5-1 against the spread and 5-1 overall this season when the team notches more than 26.6 points.

-- When Cincinnati churns out over 350.2 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Cincinnati amasses over 350.2 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Bengals have turned the ball over three more times (15 total) than the Chargers have forced a turnover (12) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Chargers.